wallarm/product-documentation/docs/latest/updating-migrating/native-node/node-artifact-versions.md

 The Docker image for the Native Node is used for self-hosted node deployment with the [MuleSoft](../../installation/connectors/mulesoft.md), [CloudFront](../../installation/connectors/aws-lambda.md), and [Cloudflare](../../installation/connectors/cloudflare.md) connectors.

 [How to upgrade](docker-image.md)

+### 0.9.0 (2024-12-04)

+* Some fixes for consistent traffic distribution across all aggregation replicas.
+* The default endpoint for JSON-formatted `/wallarm-status` metrics has changed to `127.0.0.1:10246` (the `metrics.legacy_status.listen_address` parameter value).
+This legacy service is critical for Node functionality but does not require direct interaction.
+* Minor fixes to increase reliability under diverse deployment conditions.

 ### 0.8.3 (2024-11-14)